bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 when it finishes it calls the next one and when that one finishes it calls the next one.
-It can be confusing for the syntax in order to get this to work, but once you understand it and know how to do it and mess with it a little bit, it\'s not too hard.
+It can be confusing for the syntax in order to get this to work, but once you understand it and know how to do it and mess with it a little bit, it&apos;s not too hard.

-Let\'s do this again.
-I\'m going to start with this one.
-I\'m going to copy that and stick it down here.
-Instead of getting that button, I\'m going to get this one sequence.
-When you click the button Sequence, it\'s going to take box and it\'s going to animate the width to 710 px.
+Let&apos;s do this again.
+I&apos;m going to start with this one.
+I&apos;m going to copy that and stick it down here.
+Instead of getting that button, I&apos;m going to get this one sequence.
+When you click the button Sequence, it&apos;s going to take box and it&apos;s going to animate the width to 710 px.
-I\'m going to put a comma.
-Another comma, yeah, I\'m going to put a comma, and then I\'m going to put say 1500 for how long that animation should take place.
-I\'m going to put another comma, and I\'m going to add a function.
-It\'s really easy to get confused here because we\'re going to put everything into this function here.
-I\'m going to make sure I click between those curly braces, move that down.
+I&apos;m going to put a comma.
+Another comma, yeah, I&apos;m going to put a comma, and then I&apos;m going to put say 1500 for how long that animation should take place.
+I&apos;m going to put another comma, and I&apos;m going to add a function.
+It&apos;s really easy to get confused here because we&apos;re going to put everything into this function here.
+I&apos;m going to make sure I click between those curly braces, move that down.

-Then I\'m gonna go get this one, font-size 36.
-I\'m going to put a comma here and I\'m going to put 1500 seconds in there.
-The 1500 milliseconds, that\'s 1.5 seconds.
+Then I&apos;m gonna go get this one, font-size 36.
+I&apos;m going to put a comma here and I&apos;m going to put 1500 seconds in there.
+The 1500 milliseconds, that&apos;s 1.5 seconds.
 1500 milliseconds in there, and then a comma and another function, parentheses, curly braces.
-It\'s really easy to lose track of this stuff.
-You have to be really careful with it, but then I\'m going to put the next one inside these curly braces.
-I move that down, and I\'m going to do this one here.
+It&apos;s really easy to lose track of this stuff.
+You have to be really careful with it, but then I&apos;m going to put the next one inside these curly braces.
+I move that down, and I&apos;m going to do this one here.
 Now change that to 1500.
 There we go.
-That\'s the last one.
-It doesn\'t get a **callback** function.
+That&apos;s the last one.
+It doesn&apos;t get a **callback** function.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 203.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">